2014 Arizona Cardinals season: Week 17: at San Francisco 49ers

 This would snap the 49ers' 4-game losing streak in Levi's Stadium.
 With the loss, the Cardinals finished their season to 11-5.

 Postseason

 NFC Wild Card Playoffs: at #4 Carolina Panthers

 The Cardinals' offensive performance was historically bad as the team lost to the 7-8-1 Panthers, by a final score of 27-16, and were eliminated from the postseason.
 They committed three turnovers (two of them being red zone interceptions), gained only 8 first downs (and only 2 first downs in the second half) and recorded 78 net yards of offense, the fewest yards gained in a playoff game by any team in NFL postseason history.
 After a 9-1 start, the Cardinals went 2-5 in their final seven games.
+Because both QB Carson Palmer and QB Drew Stanton went down with injuries during regular Season Games.
+Cardinals were forced to use 3rd string QB Ryan Lindley for the last 2 regular season Games and Lindley had to start for the Cardinals in the Wild Card game at Carolina.